 - Affected class members, African-American and Hispanic employees, were employed at Potomac Abatement as unskilled laborers and skilled field technicians in 2011-2012.

 - Potomac Abatement forced over 145 Hispanic employees into lower-paying positions.

-- Hispanic employees were consistently harassed because of their national origin or race.
+- Hispanic employees harassed because of their national origin or race.